zwindler/demystifions-kubernetes/README.md

 The *ReplicaSet* and then the *Pod* are created... but the Pod is stuck in `Pending` indefinitely!

-There are 3 things missing before the Pod can start:
+That's because there are many things missing before the Pod can start.

+To start it, we still need:
-- we need a node to start the pod (kubelet + container runtime)
+- a container runtime to run the containers in the pods
+- a scheduler to decide where to start the **Pod** (here we will have only one **Node** so this should be easy)
-- we need a CNI plugin to give an IP to the Pod
+- a CNI plugin to give an IP to the Pod
-- we need a scheduler to tell the Pod where to start (on the node)
+- a kubelet to let kubernetes know *where* it can run the Pod (on a **Node**)

 ### container runtime